jsterner30/simon/README.md

-# simon-websocket
+# simon-react

-This deliverable demonstrates peer to peer communication using WebSocket.
+This deliverable demonstrates using a web framework.